-Therefore,it is important that you apply the preventative measures that are being issued by the HSE & the Department of Health in terms of maintaining social distancing, washing your hands regularly, coughing or sneezing into your elbow.
-More on preventative measures here.
+Therefore,it is important that you apply the preventative measures that are being issued by the HSE & the Department of Health in terms of maintaining social distancing, washing your hands regularly, coughing or sneezing into your elbow, and wearing a mask.

-2) Will there be an impact on the supply of epilepy medication?
+3) Will there be an impact on the supply of epilepsy medication?

-3) My prescription is due to be renewed for my epilepsy medications and my consultant’s appointment has been rescheduled until later in the year?
+4) My prescription is due to be renewed for my epilepsy medications and my consultant’s appointment has been rescheduled.
 What do I do now to continue getting my meds?

-There are many different anti epileptic drugs (AEDs) which work using different mechanisms and which may be prescribed singly or in combination with each other and alongside other medications.
 It is our understanding that most standard anti-epileptic drugs which are commonly and widely prescribed are not generally classified as immunosuppressant, or considered to significantly increase an individuals' risk of contracting infections.
-If you continue to have concerns in this regard, please contact your medical team however, we would encourage everyone to continue taking their AED’s as normal.
+If you have any concerns in this regard, please contact your medical team however, we would encourage everyone to continue taking their AED’s as normal.

 If you have regular seizures, particularly tonic-clonic, or any that could cause harm, it would be advisable to always inform family, or carers that you are self-isolating so that you can be checked on.
 You should also ensure you have all your medication prescriptions in supply and up to date.
 Make sure to have your phone to hand, along with a charger and if possible arrange for calls to a family member/ carer/ friend at pre-arranged intervals e.g. on the hour.
-In addition to this, you may have seen that An Garda Síochána have recently received a supply of new vehicles for community response for people who may be particularly vulnerable.
+In addition to this, at the beginning of the pandemic An Garda Síochána have received a supply of new vehicles for community response for people who may be particularly vulnerable.
 These vehicles, amongst other duties, may be deployed to collect medical prescriptions or take people to hospital appointments.
 You will need to contact your local Garda Station in order to inquire about this.
 The details of your local Garda station can be found here.

-Related to the above and also owing to COVID19 in general, we are receiving increased queries regarding seizure alarms & monitors.
+Related to the need to self-isolate and also owing to COVID19 in general, we are receiving increased queries regarding seizure alarms & monitors.
 If you need advise on the best alarm for you, please contact our National Information Officer or see Pg 18 of our Safety & Seizures booklet here.